-The system operated normally in October, November and December, and pumped and treated approximately 81 million gallons of water during this quarter.
-Well 5 was shutdown in November following receipt of the October sampling data showing TVOC concentrations less than 2 μg/L.
+The system operated normally in October, November and December, and pumped and treated approximately 56.5 million gallons of water during this quarter.

 Figure 3.2.3-5 plots the TVOC concentrations in the extraction wells versus time.
 Results of the extraction wells samples are found on Table F-9.
 The influent VOC concentrations remained constant over the reporting period.
-The average TVOC concentration in the influent during 2010 was $36 \,\mu\text{g/L}$ .
-The results of the influent and effluent sampling are summarized on Tables F-10 and F-11, respectively.
+The average TVOC concentration in the influent during 2011 was 34 μ g/L. The results of the influent and effluent sampling are summarized on Tables F-10 and F-11, respectively.

 Mass balance was calculated for the period of operation to determine the mass removed from the aquifer by the pumping wells.
 Average flow rates for each monthly monitoring period were used, in combination with the TVOC concentration in the air-stripper influent, to determine the pounds removed.
-Flow averaged 495 gpm during 2010 (Table 2.2.3-3, and Table F-12), and approximately 53 pounds of VOCs were removed.
-Approximately 920 pounds of VOCs have been removed since the system began operations in October 2001.
-The cumulative total of VOCs removed vs. time is plotted on Figure 3.2.3-4.
+Flow averaged 394 gpm during 2011 (Table 2.2.3-3,